T-622/E-Kart-Project/README.md

 - CAN BUS example software [CAN-Transmitter] and [CAN-Reciever] .ino sketches

 To Do:
-- Random noise generator
-- CAN bus access for VESC?

 Done:
+- Audio-System.h Library
 - SD card read function.
 This reads and parses a string of data on an SD card with required waveform points and only stores the desired waveforms in memory rather than storing all of them <Samples.h>
+- Random noise generator
+- CAN bus access for VESC?